react-hook-calendar/react-hook-calendar/README.md

 Hook that implements the logic of the `Appointment` component.
 This is useful, if you want to build your own component for appointments.
-Make sure to hand over the `style` value to your wrapping element.
+Make sure to hand over the `style` value to your wrapping element and render within a `CalendarBody` component.

 | Value    | Type                         | Description                                                            |
 | -------- | ---------------------------- | ---------------------------------------------------------------------- |